McMaster-Baby-Lab/handbook/pages/labMembers/newMembers.md

 **COMMUNICATE!**

-Communication (between lab members, with the Lab Managers, with the grad students, with the postdocs) is essential to the running the lab.
+Communication (between lab members, Lab Manager, grad students, postdocs) is essential to the running the lab.
 In the lab, it is critical that we help each other.

 **LOVE THE FAMILIES!**

  The families coming in make our research work.
 Always be appreciative, welcoming, and kind.
-The family visits are usually the best part of our days.
+Family visits are usually the best part of our days.
 Nothing is better than taking a step back from the stress of life to see the world through a kid’s eyes.
 And some parents love to talk- make them feel appreciated and heard, sometimes you’ll get some cool perspectives.

 ## Checklist for new members

 - [ ] Familiarize yourself with the Teams
 - [ ] Fill out the access card application [here](https://forms.office.com/pages/responsepage.aspx?id=B2M3RCm0rUKMJSjNSW9HcudkN_4lJH5IiXFmxJeXy5JUN0xJNzZCM0lWSzMxQk9SUDVYRDM2MU9aSi4u)
 - [ ] Fill out [this form](https://forms.office.com/r/DyyjwnPBXj) to have your bio added to our website.
-For the uploaded photos, make sure to crop them in 500 * 500 pixel.
+For the uploaded photos, make sure to crop them in 500 * 500 pixels.
 - [ ] Download the [McMaster VPN](https://uts.mcmaster.ca/services/computers-printers-and-software/virtual-private-networking/) to access DRDB
 - [ ] Ensure you are able to gain access to DRDB (you will receive an email invite)
 - [ ] Familiarize yourself with the expectations based on your role in the lab.